A Complete Guide to the Different Types of Glass Used in Display Case Manufacturing

 Cons

-Best used for: Retail display cases where public safety is important but contents are not extremely high‑value.
+Best used for: Retail cases where safety is important but contents are not extremely high-value.

-Laminated glass consists of two or more glass panes bonded together using a PVB or SGP interlayer.
+Laminated glass uses two or more panes bonded with a PVB or SGP interlayer.

 Pros